Genusbiz/docs/terminology.md

 ## Directory

-In general, a directory is a structured listing and storage of information.
+In general, a directory is a structured listing of information.

-In Genus Apps, the directory is the structured storage of a [Genus app model](#app-model).
-The directory is maintained using [Genus Studio](#genus-studio).
-The terms directory and [app model](#app-model) are often used interchangeably.
+In Genus Apps, the directory is the structure of a Genus [app model](#app-model), as displayed in the left-side menu inside [Genus Studio](#genus-studio).

+In contrast, an app model is data (about a model) stored in a database and accessible through this structure by using Genus Studio.

+Note that prior to relase 2018.1, the terms directory and app model were used interchangeably in Genus Apps.

+Our usage of the term directory is not to be confused with [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) (or _AD_ for short), which is a service developed by Microsoft for a range of identity-related services.
+The term directory may also be used for [virtual directories](https://en.wikipedia.org/wiki/Virtual_directory) and file directories (folders).
+Our intended meaning should be clear from the context in which the term is used.

 ## Directory GUID

-The directory [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is the system generated identifier for your [directory](#directory) containing your [app model](#app-model), which uniquely identifies your directory and app model.
+The directory [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is the system generated identifier for your stored [app model](#app-model).

+The directory GUID uniquely identifies one stored copy (or original) of your app model.

+Note that the term has outlived is usage, since we from release 2018.1 distinguish between the terms [directory](#directory) and [app model](#app-model).
+The term will change name in a future release of Genus Apps.

 ## Event history